MP Estate Planning UK

 Which changes must be updated within 90 days

-• Update within 90 days: any change to trustees or beneficiaries.
+• Update within 90 days: any change to trustees — including the appointment or removal of a trustee.

-• Update within 90 days: changes in settlor or in control over trust assets.
+• Update within 90 days: changes in beneficiary information, settlor details or any person who has control over the trust.

-• Why this matters: TRS records should match what trustees report on returns.
+• Why this matters: TRS records must match what trustees report on their tax returns.
+Inconsistencies invite HMRC enquiries.

-Finally, trustees need a UTR before submitting a return.
-Treat registration and updates as protective steps.
-They reduce the risk of queries and help us present clear figures at the end of the year.
+Trustees also need the trust’s UTR before submitting an SA900.
+The UTR is issued separately from TRS registration and is used for all Self Assessment filings.
+Treat both registration and updates as protective housekeeping steps — they reduce the risk of HMRC queries and help present clear, consistent figures at the end of the tax year.

 Work out what income and gains the trust received in the tax year

-Make a complete inventory of income streams and disposals for the year.
+Make a complete inventory of income streams and disposals for the tax year (6 April to 5 April).
 We start small and practical: list every receipt, sale and reinvestment.
-This simple step makes the return far easier and cuts the risk of queries.
+This straightforward step makes the return far easier and significantly reduces the risk of HMRC queries.

-• Rent from property: include gross rent, receipts from letting agents and any repairs paid by tenants.
+• Rent from property: include gross rent, letting agent statements, any service charges collected and repairs paid by tenants.
+Deduct allowable expenses to arrive at the taxable figure.

-• Savings interest: bank and building society interest, including interest reinvested within the fund.
+• Savings interest: bank and building society interest, including interest reinvested within the trust’s accounts.
+Note that trusts do not benefit from the personal savings allowance — all interest is taxable.

 An organized office desk scene showcasing trust income details.
 In the foreground, a neatly arranged stack of financial documents and reports displaying graphs and figures of income and gains.
 A calculator and a pen rest atop the documents, emphasizing the analysis aspect.
 In the middle ground, a laptop is open, displaying a spreadsheet application filled with numbers and calculations relevant to trust income, illuminated by soft, warm desk lighting.
 In the background, a window reveals a city skyline, capturing a professional atmosphere.
 The overall mood is focused and studious, highlighting the importance of financial management and reporting within trusts.
 The lighting is bright yet inviting, creating a sense of clarity and professionalism.